 Are Parlay Bets Legal in Maryland?

-The state passed a law in May 2021 to legalize sports betting in Maryland, and parlays are one of the most common forms of sports betting.
+Now that sports betting in Maryland is live and legal, parlays are one of the most common forms of sports betting.

 How Do Parlays Work In Sports Betting?